mschuetze/SingAPu-CheckWordFile/README.md

 - Find each odd occurrence of paragraphs with format **SuS_Kastenheadline** and check if they´re are always preceded by a paragraph with the format **SuS_Mengentext** – if not output error.
 - Check if paragraph with format **SuS_Bilddateiname** exists.
 If so, check if filename (without extension) corresponds with image file in Word-doc´s folder.
 Basically checks if the image files that the .docx file referes to actually exist.
 - Check if document only uses styles (character + paragraph) whose name start with "SuS_".
 If not, output an error.
-- Check if paragraphs with the following style contain words/strings that are **italic**:
+- Check if paragraphs with the following style contain words/strings that are **italic**.
+If they do, output an error.
   - SuS_Headline
   - SuS_Subhead1
   - SuS_Bild/Tabellenunterschrift